Skip to main content

 Finaly figured out the issue.
 While enabling FILESTREAM support for MS SQL Server in SQL Config.
 Manager, Windows share name for enabling I/O streaming was accidently misspeled.
 I had to reanable it and make it same as SQL instance name.

-at 4/5/2010 2:38 AM
+on 4/5/2010 2:38 AM

 Re: Awesome guide ...but I have an issue